-The average time for the MotionExecTime + PLCProgExecTime is 95 (27 + 68 = 95), which is about 38% of the cycle (95 / 250).
-This is a good value.
+- The average time for the MotionExecTime + PLCProgExecTime is 95 (27 + 68 = 95).

+- This is about 38% of the cycle (95 / 250).

+- This is a good value.

-For multi-core controllers, we want to investigate the percentage of cycle time for each MotionExecTime and PLCProgExecTime.
-In the above example, MotionExecTime is about 11% of the cycle, and PLCProgExecTime is about 27% of the cycle.
-These are both good values.
+For multi-core controllers, we want to investigate the percentage of cycle time for each MotionExecTime and PLCProgExecTime individually.

+- MotionExecTime is about 11% of the cycle.

+- PLCProgExecTime is about 27% of the cycle.

+- These are both good values

-12.3.10.2 Check the peak times
+16.5.10.2 Check the Peak Times

 The next step is to examine the spikes.

-We will examine the "MotionExecTime", "PLCProgExecTime", "RealTimeMargin" and "CycleJitter" traces.
+We will examine the MotionExecTim, PLCProgExecTime, RealTimeMargin or PLCMarginTime and CycleJitter traces.